jacoblapworth/akahu-sdk-swift/README.md

    - Check docs branch has been updated in github
    - Check docs have been released on the website https://xui.xero.com/[your-new-version]/

+### Releasing XUI documentation changes

+XUI's documentation is automatically updated with every XUI release, but it can also be released independently when needed.
+Refer to the [XUI docs pipeline documentation](./.teamcity/README.md#manual-releases) for more information.

 ### Alpha/beta releases

 All releases from `breaking-changes` should also supply an up-to-date list of all changes since the last major release.